xxreflextheone/AI-Aimbot/README.md

 Lunar can be modified to work with a variety of FPS games; however, it is currently configured for Fortnite - So some modifying to the sensitivity may be necessary.

-Lunar LITE has been upgraded to [YOLOv8](https://github.com/ultralytics/ultralytics)
+Lunar LITE has been upgraded to be compatible with [YOLOv8](https://github.com/ultralytics/ultralytics) through YOLOV11

 ![Lunar Lite banner](https://github.com/user-attachments/assets/05864acf-cdd1-484f-be79-fa4a9643e8c2)